 Turn over and cook for another 4-5 minutes until the cheese is melted and the bread golden and toasted to your liking.
 Serve immediately.

-More sandwich recipes to try
+More comfort food recipes to try

 - Bacon Pretzel Burger